botworld-wiki/beatburger.github.io/pages/wiki/wikiweek.md

     d.
 [How to use the WikiSheet to update Bots, Botpack modules, Materials, etc…](#how-to-use-the-wikisheet-to-update-bots-botpack-modules-materials-etc)

-## Edit wiki, get gems!

-- Find something to fix or improve on [this Community Wiki](https://botworld.wiki)
-- Check your game, search the [discord server](https://discord.gg/FsJzvtFrgq), or ask the [community](](https://discord.gg/FsJzvtFrgq)) to find the best answers
-- Get your WikiWeek credentials and work with others to make the changes on the wiki
-- Rejoice
-- Contributions are listed, described, and reacted to in [#wikiweek](https://discord.gg/FsJzvtFrgq)
-- Get rewarded with gems!

 ## Thank you Featherweight
 A big thanks to the devs for their support to our project and this event!